-But I can assure you that there are some key differences you should be aware of.
+But I can assure you that there are some key differences.

-Also some currency brokers are focused on individuals (personal transfers), while others are geared towards businesses who have overseas payroll and suppliers to pay (corporate transfers).
+Also some currency brokers are focused on individuals (personal transfers), while others are geared towards businesses (corporate transfers).

-The most important difference is whether a currency broker provides a service, or is it really just an online platform?
+Another important difference is whether a currency broker provides a service, or is it really just an online platform or app.

 There are a growing number of online-only providers who offer “do-it-yourself” transfers, such as Transferwise, CurrencyFair and Revolut.